 The screening and selection process is delineated as follows:

-- Saturday, February 1, 2020 – Applications are screened for completeness and satisfaction of criteria by the NAD, and eligible applicants’ documentation are shared electronically with the Scholarship Committee;
+- Monday, March 1, 2021 – Applications are due, and then screened for completeness and satisfaction of criteria by the NAD, and eligible applicants’ documentation are shared electronically with the Scholarship Committee;

 About the Nancy J. Bloch Leadership & Advocacy Scholarship